“Dad,” Grace asked, “what’s the scariest thing you’ve ever seen?”

 Her question got me thinking.

-The best idea I could muster was a sad tale about the year I wanted to be a Denver Broncos player for Halloween, and my mom made me trick-or-treat in my Broncos pajamas.
+The best I could muster was a sad tale about the year I wanted to be a Denver Broncos player for Halloween, and my mom made me trick-or-treat in my Broncos pajamas.

 I lost a little religion that day, a 9-year-old in pajamas.
 All I wanted was a jersey.
 Instead, I got a tour of shame in pajamas.
 No amount of KitKat could remedy that.